MINAADELMARKOS/COVID-19-Project-Analysis/README.md

 # Covid-19-Project

-Watch the steps of complete the project from link https://www.youtube.com/watch?v=fx2N7XmCRZ4
+Visit this link to see the stages to completing this project. https://www.youtube.com/watch?v=fx2N7XmCRZ4

 # Coronavirus disease (COVID-19)